Picante vs. Salsa: They’re not the Same!

 To summarize

-Although picante sauce and salsa share many similarities, they are not the same.
+Although picante sauce and salsa share many similarities, they are different.
 The primary differences lie in their heat level, texture, and ingredient variation.
 Understanding these distinctions will enable you to make informed choices when selecting the perfect condiment for your culinary creations.
 So, the next time you reach for a jar of spicy goodness, consider whether a picante sauce or salsa will best enhance your dish.